fastlane/docs/docs/best-practices/continuous-integration.md

 Creating a separate Apple ID allows you to limit the permission scope, have a randomly generated password, and will make it much easier for you to set up CI using _fastlane_.

+### Security code and session

+When your Apple account has 2-factor or 2-step auth enabled, you'll be asked to verify your identity by entering a security code.
+If you already have a trusted device configured for your account, then the code will appear on the device.
+If you don't have any devices configured, but have trusted a phone number, then the code will be sent to your phone.
+The resulting session will be stored in `~/.fastlane/spaceship/[email]/cookie`.
+Again, the session should be valid for about one month, however there is no way to test this without actually waiting for over a month.

 ### Use of application specific passwords and `spaceauth`

 Before going through this guide, make sure to read the section above.